okfn/coding-standards/README.md

 Our work is done in Python and Javascript (Node.js).
 There can be good reasons for writing a particular library or app in another language, but if you think this is the case, please raise this issue directly before starting any work.

-For example apps that implement the OKI preferences, see the following:
+For example apps that implement the OKF preferences, see the following:

 * [oki lib in Javascript](https://github.com/okfn/oki-js)
 * [oki lib in Python](https://github.com/okfn/oki-py)